-For example, the Ring of Fire tectonic plates collide and sink into the ocean floor at zones of subduction.
+“The Ring of Fire tectonic plates collide and sink into the ocean floor at zones of subduction.
 This causes the most active and violent areas of earthquakes on the planet.”

-Convergent boundaries or subduction zones are where two plates collide into each other.
-Because matter cannot be destroyed, it forces one of the plates into the mantle underneath.
+Convergent boundaries or subduction zones are where two plates collide with each other.
+These are the most common types of tectonic plates along the Pacific Ring of Fire.

 But continents don’t always collide with oceans.
 Sometimes, continents collide with other continents, which is part of the formation of mountains.